Updated on April 11, 2023.

-Phishing is a type of cyber attack in which the phisher attempts to obtain sensitive information by pretending to be a trusted party.
+Phishing is a type of cyber attack in which the attacker attempts to obtain sensitive information by pretending to be a trusted party that the victim knows.
+Phishing attacks most commonly take place through email or text messages and oftentimes contain urgent language so the targeted victim acts quickly.

-For example, let’s say you open your inbox and notice an email from Chase concerning an update to your bank account.
-The email seems important, and the template looks just like the emails you normally receive from Chase, so you follow the link and log into your account.
+As an example, let’s say you open your inbox and notice an email from the bank Chase concerning an update to your bank account.
+The email seems important, and the template looks just like the emails you normally receive from Chase, so you click on the link.
+However, that link is malicious and sends you to a spoofed site.
+A spoofed site is a site that is created to look legitimate but actually isn’t.
+Once you enter your login information into this site, you’re essentially giving out your credentials to the attacker without even knowing.
+Now the attacker has all the information they need to log into you’re legitimate Chase account.

 In the workplace, a phishing email might come in the form of an email from your boss, with one slight misspelling, or from a coworker from a slightly different domain than usual.
-Typically, the email will ask you to provide sensitive information that the phisher will then use to steal from or hurt your business in some way.
+Typically, the email will ask you to provide sensitive information that the attacker will then use to steal from or hurt your company in some way.

-The first thing you’ll need to do is find a phishing tool that you can use to run the test.
-There are many available, including free open source ones like Gophish.
-Alternatively, you can look into commercial products like LUCY and Infosec IQ.
+Before you can begin administering a phishing test, you’ll need to find a phishing tool that you can use to run the test.
+There are many available, including free open-source ones like Gophish.
+Alternatively, you can look into commercial products like KnowBe4 and Infosec IQ.

 Once you’ve decided on a tool, it’s time to notify and train your employees – after all, the goal is to educate them on the dangers of phishing and then test their performance.